The Exactweld was produced from 1984 to 1987 by Guy Pearson and John Baldwin at East Grinstead, Sussex.

 The novel chassis used the engine assembly to connect the front and rear suspension systems and had telescopic, pivoted forks in a sheet-alloy fabrication that bolted to the cylinder heads and carried the radiator.
 At the rear, the fork pivoted in a casting bolted to the back of the gearbox and was controlled by a single horizontal unit.

-Although the machine was powerful and ran well, it took a lot of time and effort to produce and development was arduous.
+Although the bike was powerful and ran well, it took considerable time and effort to produce and development was arduous.
 They were eventually overwhelmed by the Japanese factories.

 If you have further information or a query related to this page, please contact us